MarkBersalona/HelloBlinkRTOS/README.md

 # HelloBlinkRTOS

 ## Executive Summary
-This project was developed <b>to become familiar with the Silicon Labs Simplicity Studio 5</b> and its utility in developing embedded software for SiliconLabs microcontrollers.
+This project was developed **to become familiar with the Silicon Labs Simplicity Studio 5 IDE** and its utility in developing embedded software for SiliconLabs microcontrollers.
 The intent was to compare it to the STMicroelectronics STM32CubeIDE and its libraries and documentation for STM32 microprocessors, used in Temperature Display, 400 Cellular/Sentry, Temperature Sensor Display and future STM32-based Sentinel products.

 Target device at the moment is a SparkFun MGM240P Thing Plus board.
 Its processor is the SiLabs MGM240P Multi-Protocol Wireless Module.